-24 See Eugene Garver's reflections on act, potency, happiness and other key terms of what he describes as the ethical dimensions of Aristotle's metaphysics.
-Eugene Garver, Confronting Aristotle's Ethics: Ancient and Modern Morality (Chicago: The University of Chicago Press, 2006), 164-188.
+24 See Eugene Garver's reflections on act, potency, happiness and other key terms of what he describes as the ethical dimensions of Aristotle's metaphysics in his Confronting Aristotle's Ethics: Ancient and Modern Morality (Chicago: The University of Chicago Press, 2006), 164-188.

-dominance of the knowledge-as-information model, there are Aristotelian inspired moral philosophers who ignore the intellectual virtues, and others who fail to recognize the central role that one of those virtues, phronêsis (alternatively called prudence or practical wisdom), necessarily plays in living well.25 Nevertheless, (3) Aristotelian ethics insists that practical wisdom is a virtue and is necessary for directing the virtuous to right action.
+I have often noticed undergraduate students who, when reading the Nicomachean Ethics for the first time, are surprised to hear of a class of virtues proper to the intellect.
+In contemporary English, to speak of 'the virtues' is often to imply only the moral virtues.
+'Knowledge' we tend to think of in terms of being in possession of some sort of information or other, rather than as being a good habit of the mind.
+But of course, knowledge, understanding, wisdom, crafts and prudence really are perfections of a person.
+And yet, and perhaps not surprisingly given the dominance of the knowledge-as-information model, there are Aristotelian inspired moral philosophers who ignore the intellectual virtues, 25 and others who fail to recognize the central role that one of those virtues, phronêsis (alternatively called prudence or practical wisdom), necessarily plays in living well.
+Nevertheless, (3) Aristotelian ethics insists that practical wisdom is a virtue and is necessary for directing the virtuous to right action.
 Much of MacIntyre's work in Ethics in the Conflicts of Modernity and elsewhere has sought to explore the workings and refinements of practical rationality with the effect of clarifying just what is entailed by the virtue of practical wisdom.
 Daniel Russell has similarly done much to emphasize the significance of prudence and to explain it and its relation to the other virtues in his manuscript, Practical Intelligence and the Virtues.26 In doing so, he notes the ways in which his own approach differs from the trend in the contemporary mainstream literature of virtue ethics-such as in thinkers as diverse as Christine Swanton, Robert M. Adams, Michael Slote and Julia Driver-to fail to recognize the indispensable significance of practical wisdom.27 Some seek to replace it with rules, others with exemplars, and still others with intuitions.
-Still others see it as needed only on occasion, in those special circumstances of life when specifically moral choices are in the balance.
-But there are no practical circumstances where prudence is not required.
+Still others see it as needed only on occasion, in those special circumstances of